Qumulo/qumulo-monitoring-dashboard/README.md

 <a name="start-prometheus-grafana"></a>
 ### Step 4: Start Prometheus and Grafana
 To start Prometheus and Grafana on the Docker host, run the following command.

-The `-d` flag runs the container in the background.
+**Note:** The `-d` flag runs the container in the background.

 ```bash
 docker-compose up -d